Gyuri1/NetFlow_generator/README.md

 Please update the Flow Collector IP address and port according to your installation!

-Default RDP port is 2055.
+Default UDP port is 2055.